Mint-It/mintit/docs/tests_explication.md

 Retrieve the first collection adress from the collectionArray and verify it corresponds to the created collection

-## Test du smart contract MintitNFTCollection.sol
+## Test of the smart contract MintitNFTCollection.sol

 ### Create new NFT collection